ubermanu/magefront/docs/cli.md

 magefront dev -t Magento/blank --url https://magento.ddev.site
 ```

-> Only one theme can be watched.
+> Only one theme can be used in dev mode.

 ## list